How Can You Make Your Belief in God Be Approved by Him?

 However, during that time, the Pharisees who slavishly abided by the laws and rules saw the temple as greater than God.
 Apparently, they served God in the temple and explained the laws to the people, but they only talked about some letters, rules and restrictions.
 They themselves never complied with the law.
-Worse still, they renounced God’s law, killing prophets and devouring widows’ houses.
+And even worse, they renounced God’s law, killing prophets and devouring widows’ houses.
 Hence, in the eyes of God, all they did had nothing to do with His will and requirements; their service was merely going through the process of sacrificing, and was idol worship.
-They had no place for God in their hearts for they valued the temple, their status and livelihood above God and the truth He expressed.
+They had no place for God in their hearts for they valued the temple, their status, and livelihood above God and the truth He expressed.
 As a result, though having heard the Lord Jesus’ preaching, seen various signs and wonders He manifested, and perceived His power and authority and wonderful deeds, they did not at all have the heart to seek the truth or look for a way to be compatible with God.
 Besides, they judged the Lord Jesus, saying that He was just an ordinary person, condemned Him, and blasphemed that He cast out devils by the prince of the devils.
 They even joined hands with the Roman government to crucify the Lord Jesus.
 Ultimately, they were subjected to God’s righteous punishment and curse and were destroyed in hell because they offended His disposition.

 So, what kind of people are those who honor God as great?
 I thought of Job.
-When all his children died and all his properties were taken from him, grieved as he was, he didn’t sin with his lips against God but still extolled His name.
-Job said, “the LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:21).
+When all of his children died and all of his properties were taken from him, grieved as he was, he didn’t sin with his lips against God but still extolled His name.
+Job said, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
 Job had a place for God in his heart.
 For Job, his sheep and cattle, wealth and children couldn’t compare with God, because God was the only One in his heart.
 Job could honor God as great in his heart, so he received greater blessings from God after he underwent the trials.
 Peter was another example.
 As he followed the Lord Jesus, he carefully obeyed His voice and acted in accordance with what He demanded.
 At a critical time, when the soldiers tried to seize the Lord Jesus, Peter rushed over and cut off a soldier’s ear, disregarding his own life to protect the Lord Jesus.
-From this I saw Peter loved the Lord more than himself, which cannot be reached by ordinary people.
+From this, I saw Peter loved the Lord more than himself, which cannot be reached by ordinary people.
 Peter’s actions gained the Lord’s approval.
 Therefore, the Lord Jesus gave the keys to the kingdom of heaven to Peter and entrusted him with the heavy responsibility of shepherding the churches.